Functions: Predictive Controllers

 The optimization relies on JuMP automatic differentiation (AD) to compute the objective and constraint derivatives.
 Optimizers generally benefit from exact derivatives like AD.
 However, the NonLinModel state-space functions must be compatible with this feature.
 See Automatic differentiation for common mistakes when writing these functions.

+The keyword argument nc is the number of elements in the LHS vector, and gc!, an alias for the gc argument (both accepts non-mutating and mutating functions).
 Note that if Cwt≠Inf, the attribute nlp_scaling_max_gradient of Ipopt is set to 10/Cwt (if not already set), to scale the small values of $ϵ$.

 source